xd009642/tarpaulin/README.md

         --lib                      Test only this package's library unit tests -l, --line                     Line coverage
         --locked                   Do not update Cargo.lock
-        --no-default-features      Do not include default features
+        --no-dead-code             Stops tarpaulin from building projects with -Clink-dead-code --no-default-features      Do not include default features
         --no-fail-fast             Run all tests regardless of failure --no-run                   Compile tests but don't run coverage